The Question Of

 The Question Of is a new series by Socrates+ where Socrates in the City guests discuss often controversial, complex, and foundational topics that shape culture, science, and faith.

-PlayThe Question Of Human Dignity | Robert George
+PlayThe Question of Human Dignity | Robert George

 How should we live in a way that is consistent with our own human dignity?
 And what truly constitutes our well being and fulfillment as rational creatures?
 In this episode of The Question Of, Princeton Professor Robert George explores what makes every human being morally inviolable.

-The Question Of Youth Poltics | Olivia Reingold
+The Question of Youth Politics | Olivia Reingold

 In the latest episode of The Question of, journalist Olivia Reingold takes a close look at New York Mayoral candidate Zohran Mamdani’s strikingly modern approach to politics.
 Rather than relying on traditional campaigning, Mamdani has built a digital-first movement aimed squarely at younger New Yorkers.
 Reingold analyzes the strategies behind energizing a younger generation, the appeal of the socialist policies of Mamdani’s campaign, and the death of the establishment within the democratic party.